Posted on February 12 2020

 The goal of washing your hair is to get the chlorine and grime out, not add more chemicals to the picture!

-Choose a shampoo that’s hypoallergenic and free of sulfates, parabens, phthalates, silicone, and synthetic fragrances.
-Babo Botanicals’s Swim & Sport Shampoo & Wash is a great option for your post-swim routine!
+Choose a shampoo that’s gentle and free of sulfates, parabens, phthalates, silicone, and synthetic fragrances.
+Babo Botanicals’ Swim & Sport Citrus Mint Shampoo & Wash is a great option for your post-swim routine!

 Hair that’s dry from a day of swimming needs the hydration of a good conditioner.

-Moisturize parched hair that has been exposed to sun, chlorine, or minerals with a conditioner like our Swim & Sport Conditioner.
-It contains Shea Butter, Coconut Oil, and Provitamin B5 to detangle, repair, and protect hair.
+Moisturize parched hair that has been exposed to sun, chlorine, or minerals with a conditioner like our Swim & Sport Citrus Mint Conditioner.

 Rock your look without skipping a beat!